 The high cost of getting new customers

 Acquiring new customers is one of the most time-consuming and costly undertakings for any small business.
-It requires a good strategic plan and ongoing marketing efforts that target your best prospects.
+It requires a good strategic plan and business marketing efforts that target your best prospects.
 If your offline and online advertising campaigns reach the wrong audience, they are a waste of money.
 That is why you should consider investing in cost-effective strategies aimed at retaining your best customers – the ones who contribute the most to your bottom line.
 Special offers and promotions are two common ways to reward your best customers, and generate additional revenue in the process.

 Develop customers for life